JSTOR-Labs/juncture/README.md

 - coords: 51.2038, 1.2415
 - eid: Q736439

-Elizabeth Gould, born in 1804 in Ramsgate, was a wonderfully skilled artist and ornithologist, and the often-forgotten half of a partnership with her husband John Gould.
+Elizabeth Gould, born in 1804 in Ramsgate, was a wonderfully skilled artist and ornithologist.

 #### The House of Agnes (Now and Then) {href=pages/the-house-of-agnes-now-and-then}